SolipIngen/minecraft.armorrestitched/README.md

 Welcome to Armor Restitched, a mod that reworks almost every aspect to do with armor and damage intake in Minecraft.
 Please report any technical issues you find here, while I ask you to make content-related feedback on the mod's CurseForge page.

 This mod is licenced under the MIT License, so feel free to adjust the code according to your own personal tastes.
-However, all references to the original mod must be made back to the mod's CurseForge page, and re-uploads are not permitted.
+However, I ask all references to the original mod be made back to the mod's CurseForge/Modrinth page, and please refrain from re-uploads with modifications.
 I also ask you to not distribute your personal adjustments of the mod without due credit to the original author.

 There are mobs outside, let's get dressed for the occasion.